Each body is unique and healing times vary considerably.

-During healing: some discoloration, itching, secretion of a whiteish-yellow fluid (not pus) that will form some crust on the jewelry.
+During healing: some discoloration, itching, secretion of a whiteish-yellow fluid (not pus) that will form some crust on the jewelry and needs to be gently removed daily.
 You may feel the tissue tighten around the jewelry as it heals.

 Packaged sterile wound wash saline solution with no additives (read the label).